Skip to main content

 Replacing lost or damaged MOT certificates

-If you have lost or damaged your MOT certificate, you can contact DVA's booking and rostering customer support team at the email address at the link below.
+If you have lost or damaged your MOT certificate, you can apply to get a new one online at the link below.

 About the MOT scheme